alamsyed25/LegalNomican/BACKEND_DOCUMENTATION.md

 -   **Message Handling**: Processes user messages and interacts with AI models (currently mocked in development environments).
 -   **Document Upload & Context**:
-    -   Users can upload documents (PDF, DOCX, TXT) to provide context for chat sessions via the `/api/chat/upload` endpoint.
+    -   Users can upload documents (PDF, DOCX, DOC, TXT) to provide context for chat sessions via the `/api/chat/upload-document` endpoint (note the updated endpoint name).
-    -   Text is extracted from uploaded documents using the `extractTextFromBuffer` function located in `server/services/documentGenerationService.js`.
+    -   Text extraction, file validation (size, MIME type), and file type information are handled by the `DocumentService` (`server/services/documentService.js`).
-    -   Uploaded document context is stored using Redis for efficient caching and retrieval.
-The Redis connection is configured via `REDIS_URL` (e.g., `redis://localhost:6379`).
+    -   Uploaded document context (including metadata like file size and type) is stored in Redis via `documentContextService.js`.
+The Redis connection is configured via `REDIS_URL`.
-    -   A cleanup mechanism in `server/controllers/chatController.js` automatically removes `uploadedDocumentContext` entries older than 24 hours.
-This process runs hourly to prevent memory leaks and manage cache size.
+    -   The `chatController.js` includes logic for managing this context, and `documentContextService.js` might have its own cleanup mechanisms if implemented (e.g., TTL on Redis keys).
+-   **Session Management**:
+    -   `GET /api/chat/session/:sessionId`: Retrieves detailed session information, including the status of any associated document context.
+    -   `POST /api/chat/clear-context`: Allows clearing the document context for a given session (identified by `sessionId` in the request body).
--   **Input Validation**: User inputs for chat messages (e.g., `sessionId`, `message` for the `/api/chat/message` endpoint) are validated using `express-validator`, as defined in `server/routes/chatRoutes.js`.
+-   **Input Validation**: User inputs for chat messages (e.g., `sessionId`, `message` for the `/api/chat/message` endpoint) are validated using `express-validator` and `validationErrorHandler` middleware, as defined in `server/routes/chatRoutes.js`.
 -   **Input Sanitization**: All incoming requests, including chat messages, are sanitized against NoSQL injection (using `express-mongo-sanitize`) and basic XSS attacks (using `xss-clean`).
 These middlewares are applied globally in `server.js`.

 ### 3.2.
 Document Generation